 From an early age, Ms. Averill was interested in the science and medicine fields.
 When her dream of going to medical school was hindered due to financial reasons, she didn’t let it break her spirit.
 Instead, she saw the value of continuing in the science field as an educator to help future generations.
-While in her first quarter of college, one of her science professors recognized her skills and enthusiasm for the field and asked her to become his lab assistant.
+While in her first quarter of college, one of her science professors recognized her skills and enthusiasm for the field and asked her to become his graduate lab assistant from 1968 to 1971.
 Throughout the rest of her career, she always maintained a job of working in a laboratory.
 Ms. Averill earned a Bachelor of Science at the University of Georgia in 1966 and continued at the institution to receive a Master of Science in 1971.
 She later received an EdS from Columbus College (now Columbus State University) in 1994.

 For more information, please visit: